cogilvy/The-Coding-Network-Client/README.md

-# Bookface Backend
+# The Coding Network Client

-Bookface was designed to be a Facebook clone with limited functionality.
+The Coding Network was designed to be a Facebook clone with limited functionality.
 A User is able to signup, create posts, like and comment on other users posts, and become friends or 'follow' another user.

 ## Getting Started